project-chip/connectedhomeip/examples/chef/README.md

 You may add vendor-defined features to chef.
-The `rootnode_onofflight_meisample*` device showcases its usage by using the Sample Mei cluster which is defined on `src/app/zap-templates/zcl/data-model/chip/sample-mei-cluster.xml`
+The `rootnode_onofflight_meisample*` device showcases its usage by using the Sample MEI cluster which is defined on `src/app/zap-templates/zcl/data-model/chip/sample-mei-cluster.xml`

 This cluster has